December 16, 2021

 Rest and Gentle Exercise

 One thing many people don’t think to do until much later is visit the chiropractor.
 However, starting treatment soon after the accident can give you a head start and could shorten the time it takes to recover from your injury.
+Through realignment, your chiropractor can take pressure off compressed nerves along your spine and other joints.

 About the Author